MobMonRob/DSL4GeometricAlgebra/README.md

 Inside the DSL all of these types are automatically casted into CGA multivectors.
 No other operations are possible based on these types inside the DSL.

+## Language
+#### Expressions
+- Numeric literals like "0.5" and scalar constants like "π" are in OPNS representation.

 ## Function definitions
 #### Rules
 - There needs to be at least one Function defined with the name `main`.